BatadaLab/gdT_paper_analysis/README.md

-# Single-cell RNA sequencing data analysis to study γδ T-cells in PBMC and breast tumour samples
+# Single-cell RNA sequencing of human γδ T-cells from peripheral blood and breast tumour

 Scripts for generating figures for the manuscript "Single-cell RNA sequencing reveals a human breast tumour-infiltrating γδ T-cell subtype associated with favorable clinical outcome".